 Ex.
-A User crosses a min value of $10,000 Revenue, and their score will reflect their $10,500 metric value.
+An employees crosses a min value of $10,000 Revenue, and their score will reflect their $10,500 metric value.
 NOT from starting $0 once the threshold is crossed.

 A "cap" on the amount of contribution a user can receive from a single metric.